Trey Mancini Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

+- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.48).
+- The Cardinals' 4.45 team ERA ranks 21st across all MLB pitching staffs.

-- The Cardinals surrender the first-fewest home runs in baseball (93 total, one per game).
+- The Cardinals allow the first-fewest home runs in baseball (93 total, one per game).

-- Matz gets the start for the Cardinals, his 13th of the season.
-He is 0-7 with a 4.86 ERA and 73 strikeouts in 76 2/3 innings pitched.

-- His most recent time out was on Saturday against the Washington Nationals, when the left-hander threw 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his most recent appearance on Sunday, the righty threw six innings against the Washington Nationals, giving up three earned runs while surrendering three hits.

-- The 32-year-old has amassed an ERA of 4.86, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.